SYD - LON

 KAYAK’s top tips for finding a cheap flight from Sydney to London

-• Looking for a cheap flight from Sydney to London?
-25% of our users found flights on this route for £501 or less one-way and £941 or less round-trip.
+• Looking for a cheap flight from London to Sydney?
+25% of our users found flights on this route for £893 or less one-way.

 • The greater metropolitan area of London, UK, is served by several international airports, including London Heathrow Airport, London Gatwick Airport and London City Airport, so it’s essential to know how far outside the city you will be when your flight from Sydney to London arrives.
 London Heathrow is the busiest airport, whereas London City Airport is centrally located.